Mindfulness and Technology: A Practical Guide to Mindful Tech Use

 Mindful technology use works by interrupting cue-routine-reward loops.
 A badge appears, the urge rises, the thumb taps, the feed opens, and the brain gets novelty, relief, information, or social reassurance.

 Mindfulness adds a pause between stimulus and response.
 That pause may last one breath.
-It may be the feeling of feet on carpet before opening a laptop.
+It may be the pencil texture under your fingers before you enter a search box or rejoin an online lecture.
 Small, yes.
 Still useful.

 Technology habits are shaped by attention, emotion, body awareness, and choice.
 Interface design also matters.
 Infinite scroll, autoplay, streaks, red badges, and “someone is typing” signals are built to keep behavior moving.
 So mindful tech is not just an inner skill.
 It includes changing the environment.